ethersphere/bee-js/README.md

 ### Type interfaces

 `NumberString` is a branded type for marking strings that represent numbers.
 It interops with `string` and `bigint` types.
-Where `NumberString` is present, it is not allowed to use `number` directly in order to avoid pitfalls with unsafe large numbers.
+Where `NumberString` is present, `number` is disallowed in order to avoid pitfalls with unsafe large values.

 ### Byte primitives